Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Introduction

-Second, it is important to capture both intra-variable (aka temporal) and inter-variable (aka spatial) dependencies in the time series \cite{ho2023graph}.
-However, existing unsupervised studies are unable to effectively capture both dependencies in MPS.
-Regarding the intra-variable dependencies, they often preprocessed data by segmenting the signals into short time intervals \cite{strodthoff2020deep,pradhan2022hand}, or applied traditional temporal networks such as recurrent neural networks or transformers \cite{lim2021noisy,katharopoulos2020transformers}.
+Second, it is important to capture both intra-variable (aka temporal) and inter-variable (aka spatial) dependencies in MTS \cite{ho2023graph}.
+However, existing studies are unable to effectively capture them.
+Regarding the intra-variable dependencies, they often preprocessed data by segmenting the signals into short time intervals \cite{lai2023open}, or applied conventional networks such as recurrent neural networks or transformers \cite{yang2023dcdetector}.
 Such learned dependencies imply that observations close to each other are expected to be similar.
-However, trends, seasonality and unpredictability are always present in the time series, hence, learning the short-term dependencies is problematic.
-Thus, developing a method that can handle the long-range intra-variable dependencies in MPS is crucial.
+This is problematic as trends, seasonality and unpredictability are always present in MTS \cite{ho2023graph}.
+Thus, developing a method that can handle the \emph{long-range} intra-variable dependencies to aid in distinguishing normal and abnormal variations in MTS is crucial \textbf{(ii)}.

-Regarding the inter-variable dependencies, very recently, graphs have brought a potential to model the relationships between variables (sensors) in time-series data.
-By representing variables as nodes and their connections as edges, graphs provide an intuitive way to understand the underlying relationships between variables.
-However, modeling graphs to effectively capture this type of dependencies in MPS is challenging.
-Existing MPS studies proposed to pre-define graphs based on prior knowledge, e.g., the known locations of sensors \cite{tang2021self}.
-However, it is not feasible in many MPS applications, where the exact locations of sensors may vary among patients due to the variability of the chest/head size, the suspicious abnormal regions and the clinical need.
-Therefore, instead of pre-defining graphs, dynamically learning the graph structure and features overtime, is highly desirable.
+Regarding the inter-variable dependencies, very recently, graphs have brought the potential to model the relationships between variables (sensors) in MTS.
+By representing variables as nodes and their connections as edges, graphs provide an intuitive way to understand the underlying relationships between variables - a useful property in TSAD.
+For example, the changes in one variable can be used to predict the changes in another if they are correlated.
+However, modeling graphs to effectively capture this dependency type is challenging.
+Existing studies proposed to pre-define graphs based on prior knowledge, e.g., the known locations of sensors \cite{tang2021self,ho2023self,hojjati2023multivariate}.
+However, in many real-world applications, pre-defining the graph properties such as node locations and node features is not practical due to dynamic testing environments -- e.g., electroencephalogram sensor locations in comatose/epilepsy patients may vary depending on the brain damaged regions.
+Hence, instead of pre-defining graphs, dynamically learning the graph over time is highly desirable.